 In Western society, it’s believed that everyone needs the same amount of nutrients and would benefit from eating the same foods.
 This can be observed simply from recognizing the fact that we have a ‘recommended daily intake’ of certain nutrients that are said to apply to everyone.

 In Ayurveda, this is simply not the case.
-Everyone has a particular body type and dominant energy, which together are known as a dosha, and each dosha requires different foods and eating habits to keep it in good health.
+Everyone has a dominant energy, which is referred to as your constitution or dosha.
+Each dosha requires different foods and eating habits to keep it in good health.

-Each dosha also corresponds to one of the five different elements:
+Each dosha also corresponds to two of the five different elements: